jamesmartin/gauze/README.md

 ## Footnotes

 Gauze is less than 150 lines of JavaScript and has no dependencies on third party libraries.
-It's approachable and easy to modify to suit your needs, so please read the code and change it to suit your preferences.
+Please read the code: It's approachable and easy to modify to suit your needs.

 Gauze uses some JavaScript that probably won't work on older browsers like IE 6/7.